 With the help of Zola Ndimande, members of Warp the women worked together with ease.

 “We like to look at it as a celebration of coral reefs.
 Millions of reefs are dying because of climate change and it’s important to create this awareness and spread the message.
 There is often no connection with coral reefs, because we can’t see them, but once people get involved and start seeing the form of the coral while crocheting, they begin to understand.
 The free flowing interaction and engagement is just so refreshing and really opens our project to so much more,” Zola explained.

 What started off as an adventure ended up as a dedicated labour of love and soon the four new corals were completed.

-The crochet coral reef will be exhibited at the COP 17 in Durban.
+The crochet coral reef will be exhibited at COP17 in Durban.